Home

 We are actually quite fortunate today, as a two hundred dollar bill can give us build quality, precise machining, and better coatings than available to the customer at any price fifteen years ago.
 There is little dispute that a couple of hundred dollars can give us a lot of image quality, durability, and features just not accessible in the recent past.

-I'll mention a few scopes (and companies) that I have had outstanding experiences with, in far more demanding applications than creating a hole in a piece of paper.
 Naturally, the only person you need please is yourself.
-Hands on comparison, preferably not on in a well-lit retail store, will help you hone it on your own preferences.
-These scopes are quite worthy of your attention.
-All comport the to basic, preferable attributes of one-piece tubes, metal click adjustments, fully multi-coated lenses, non-critical eye relief, edge to edge clarity, general affordability, adequate eye relief, lifetime warranties, and overall build quality.
+Hands on comparisons, preferably not on in a well-lit retail store, will help you hone in on your own preferences.
+Many scopes are quite worthy of your attention.
+Many, many riflescopes comport to the basic, preferable attributes of one-piece tubes, metal click adjustments, fully multi-coated lenses, non-critical eye relief, edge to edge clarity, general affordability, adequate eye relief, lifetime warranties, and overall build quality.

 Binoculars.com